Fact Sheet 421

 When you start any ART, you may have temporary side effects such as headaches, high blood pressure, or a general sense of feeling ill.
 These side effects usually get better or disappear over time.

 Truvada is usually very well tolerated.
 The most common side effects of Truvada are the same as with tenofovir (Viread) and emtricitabine (Emtriva).
 They include headache, nausea, vomiting, rash and loss of appetite.
-In some people, tenofovir can increase creatinine and transaminases.
+In some people, tenofovir can increase blood chemicals called creatinine and transaminases.
 These are related to the kidneys and liver health.
 High levels can indicate injury to these organs.

 Tenofovir can reduce bone mineral density (BMD).
 Calcium or vitamin D supplements may be helpful.
 This is especially true for people with osteopenia or osteoporosis (see fact sheet 557).
 BMD tests should be considered in people taking Truvada who have had bone fractures or other risks for osteoporosis.